fuzzyfreak/fuzzy-awesomeWM-3.5/README.md

 Please use this I am a shade tree programmer and would love to learn more.

 The first question I have for you.
+Then some more.

 1. Is there a method to wrap the CPU graphs to clean up the code?
+2. I would like to get keydoc from http://awesome.naquadah.org/wiki/Document_keybindings to work, any ideas?

+Notes:
+  The icons have been omitted but have been left in the code.

+Creits
+  Heavly inspired form this source http://dotshare.it/dots/505/0/raw/